bomonike/bomonike.github.io/learn-chinese.md

 1. If an autocomplete option is offered, press Spacebar to select the top choice.
 If not, press a number or press arrow keys to select another option.

-<a id="Pinyin"></a>

-## Pinyin Alphabet

-Chinese uses characters.
-The pronunciation of a character includes a syllable and a tone.
-Tone is the use of pitch to distinguish lexical or grammatical meanings.

-The Pinyin alphabet was created in 1958 to aid <strong>pronounciation</strong>, not as a whole language like Japanese Romaji text.
-Pinyin enables Chinese to be typed into QWRTY typewriters used throughout the world.

-Alternately, the Zhuyin alphabet is used by Taiwan since 2009.

 There are four tones in Chinese, but some characters do not have tones.
 Pinyin is used to represent the pronunciation of each character.
 The alphabet for pinyin consists of 26 English letters, among them the letter V is only used to spell foreign names and the other 25 are used for characters.
 A syllable contains an initial and a final.